rashafathima/Road-Accident-Tracker/README.md

-# Street's On Fire : An Accident Analytics Tool for your Street!
+# Street's On Fire : An Accident Analytics Tool

 ## Abstract